feiloo/ngs_pipeline/app/readme.md

 start the frontent:
 `ngs_pipeline --dev run`

+## environments

+we aim to support both a native python/pip environemnt on opensuse leap and a podman pod based environment for simplicity for now, the fronend and backend are pacakged into the same python program

 ## design decisions

 * use python, because of speed, we're a small teams and its a well known language for scientific programming